MISP/misp-rfc/misp-core-format/raw.md

 #### first_seen

-first_seen represents a reference time when the attribute was first seen. first_seen is expressed in micro-seconds (decimal) since 1st of January 1970 (Unix timestamp).
-The time zone **MUST** be UTC.
+first_seen represents a reference time when the attribute was first seen. first_seen is expressed as an ISO 8601 datetime up to the micro-second and supporting time zone.

 first_seen is represented as a JSON string. first_seen **SHALL** be present.

 #### last_seen

-last_seen represents a reference time when the attribute was last seen. last_seen is expressed in micro-seconds (decimal) since 1st of January 1970 (Unix timestamp).
-The time zone **MUST** be UTC.
+last_seen represents a reference time when the attribute was last seen. last_seen is expressed as an ISO 8601 datetime up to the micro-second and supporting time zone.

 last_seen is represented as a JSON string. last_seen **SHALL** be present.